-Meetings with the Public and Customer Groups
+3.2.5 Meetings with the Public and Customer Groups

-Developer shall organize and manage meetings with the general public and Customer Groups during design and construction activities.
-The frequency of public meetings shall be addressed in Developer's PICP and will increase or decrease as needs arise to better inform and engage the Customer Groups.
+Developer must organize and manage meetings with the general public and Customer Groups during design and construction activities.
+The frequency of public meetings must be addressed in Developer's PICP and must increase or decrease as needs arise to better inform and engage the Customer Groups.

-During such meetings, Developer shall inform the participants of the Project's progress and discuss key issues as they emerge.
-Developer shall provide timely and useful information regarding subjects of interest to the Customer Groups, including:
+During such meetings, Developer must inform the participants of the Project's progress and discuss key issues as they emerge.
+Developer must provide timely and useful information regarding subjects of interest to the Customer Groups, including but not limited to: